telerik/ajax-docs/controls/htmlchart/how-to/set-gradient-to-plotarea.md

 # Set Gradient Color to PlotArea

-This help article shows how to set a gradient color to the PlotArea of the **RadHtmlChart**.
+This help article shows how to set a gradient color to the PlotArea of the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx).

 Generally, the PlotArea of the **RadHtmlChart** doesn't provide gradient colors.
 You can, however, use the [Kendo Drawing API](https://docs.telerik.com/kendo-ui/api/javascript/drawing) in order to draw gradient colors over the PlotArea once the chart is rendered.
 You can see the code that creates **Figure 1** in **Example 1**.